vanderbilt-redcap/cross-project-piping-module/README.md

 # Cross Project Piping - External Module
 <h2 style='color: #33B9FF;'>Configure Cross Project Piping</h2>
-This module must be enabled on the DESTINATION project.
+This module must be enabled on the DESTINATION project, and is intentionally disabled on surveys for security reasons.
 Once enabled the configuration is done with in the external module tab on the project.

 ![The module's 'Configure' button can be found under the 'Currently Enabled Modules' header in the project's External Modules page](/docs/readme_img_1.png)